itkhanz/Cleanium/README.md

 ## Strategy Pattern

 * Define a family of algorithms/ behaviors, encapsulate each one, and make them interchangeable
+* Strategy pattern is used when we have multiple algorithm for a specific task and client decides the actual implementation to be used at runtime.
 * For example, a BluRay player can perform different actions depending upon the type of CD
     * DVD
     * BluRay